The official website of parenting author Ann Douglas

 Work-life

-- How to Plan for the Post-Baby Money Crunch: What can you do to sidestep the financial pitfalls of maternity leave?
+• How to Plan for the Post-Baby Money Crunch: hat can you do to sidestep the financial pitfalls of maternity leave?

-- February is RRSP Money Guilt Season for Parents: It’s February, which means it’s money guilt season again – the time of year when the financial industry reminds us that we should be contributing to our RRSPs and our children’s RESPs and, now, our tax-free savings accounts (TFSAs), too.
+• February is RRSP Money Guilt Season for Parents: t’s February, which means it’s money guilt season again – the time of year when the financial industry reminds us that we should be contributing to our RRSPs and our children’s RESPs and, now, our tax-free savings accounts (TFSAs), too.